Broker Check

 There is a common misconception about divorce settlements that all assets must be split down the middle 50/50.
 This simply isn’t true.

-When settlements are made in this manner, it can mean dealing with more piles of paperwork, more legal fees, long processing times to get your assets divided, and potentially adverse tax consequences for one or both parties.
+When settlements are made in this manner, it can mean dealing with much more paperwork, more legal fees, long processing times to get your assets divided, and potentially adverse tax consequences for one or both parties.

 7. Making decisions emotionally